pradyai/Organizer-Robot/README.md

 2. Run the docker container using the command above - I used VSCode to run the container
 3. Run the script openvlatest.py and it (hopefully) works.
 4. The output should contain an array of coordinates, as documented in OpenVLA.
-5. You can upload your own picture and modify the instruction
+5. You can upload your own picture and modify the instruction and see the different outputs

 # MuJoCo-Specific Tips
 Environment Variables in Container: